Yikai-Wang/Social-Network-Mining-Based-on-Academic-Literatures/README.md

 result : include all kinds of results we achieve.

-You could find further information about the code with a README unde the corresponding folder.
+You could find further information about the code with a README under the corresponding folder and a complete introduction of our project in report.pdf.

 # Acknowledgements